Zero register

 A zero register is a processor register that always returns the value zero and has no effect when it is written to.
-It is found in instruction set architectures including the CDC 6600, MIPS, SPARC, Alpha, and ARM64, among others.
+It is found in instruction set architectures including the CDC 6600, MIPS, SPARC, Alpha, ARM64, and RISC-V, among others.

 Zero appears as a constant in many instructions, notably "branch if zero", and optimizing these instructions can have a positive benefit on performance.
 Some architectures accomplish this with dedicated opcodes, specialized variations of their basic instructions.
 Implementing these requires additional logic in the instruction decoder.
 The zero register can accomplish the same effect without requiring new opcodes, although at the cost of dedicating a register to this feature, which may have negative impact for architectures with limited number of registers.

-The x86 architecture has no zero register, while ARM added a zero register for ARM64.
-The RISC-V architecture includes one with the register name "x0" and the ABI name "zero"; the reason for this inclusion is stated as "Dedicating a register to zero is surprisingly a large factor in simplifying the RISC-V ISA.
+The rationale given for including it in RISC-V is that "Dedicating a register to zero is surprisingly a large factor in simplifying the RISC-V ISA."

-note: this is different to zeroing a register such as by xor as it uses physical hardware.